pahrohfit/sanic-beskar/docs/notes.rst

 -------------

 There is not any sort of rate-limiting protection offered by sanic-beskar.
-Thus, if your app does not implment such a thing, it could be vulnerable to brute force attacks.
+Thus, if your app does not implement such a thing, it could be vulnerable to brute force attacks.
 It's advisable that you implement some sort of system for limiting incorrect username/password attempts.